maaverik/Trip-Analytics-Service/README.md

     Contains some utility functions that are reused multiple times elsewhere.

 5.  `bin/setup`
     Builds a docker image using the included Dockerfile and requirements.txt file containing required pip packages.
 This also runs the test suite and prints the coverage report.
+It will take 5-10 minutes to run completely.

 6.  `bin/run`
     Runs the docker container and start the API service.
 It runs on localhost:8080 by default, but a port number can be passed dynamically to make it run on a specific one on the client machine even though it runs on port 8080 inside the container.
+It loads the preprocessed CSV nto memory and should start up in a few seconds.

 7.  `config.json`
     Contains the dataset URL and local paths to store downloaded and preprocessed data.